PencilCode/reference/documents/turtle/Sprite.html.md

   b.rt 180, 50
 </script>

-### Changing the Turtle
+### Changing the Sprite

-Use [wear](wear.html) to change the turtle’s shell to a different color or replace its shell with an image.
+Use optional arguments to change the sprite’s default color and size.

 <pre class="examp">
 car = new Turtle